t11z/pan-edl/README.md

 6. Choose an EDL from the list below, add it to the input box and click on "OK"
 7. Commit your configuration

+**Important**: The firewall will only download the list, if you use it in our rulebase.
+If the list is not used in the rulebase, it is expected behavior that the list remains empty.

 | List name | Description | EDL Type | EDL URL |
 | --- | --- | --- | --- |
 | Debian Mirrors | List of all official Debian repository mirrors | URL List | https://raw.githubusercontent.com/t11z/pan-edl/main/debian-mirrors/debian-mirrors.txt |